semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

-- get active price for subscriptions and iaps and apps

 # Notes for documentation

 - No start date and end date support when applying, when fetching we only fetch the active ones